ccollins1544/gmail_sandbox/README.md

 Create a .env file and copy/paste everything from .env.sample to it.
 The only thing missing is `GDRIVE_ROOT_FOLDER` Which will need to be equal to the unique id pulled from the google drive folder that you shared to the **client_email**.

-- [ ] Naviate to the folder you shared and copy the last part of the URL.
+- [ ] Navigate to the folder you shared and copy the last part of the URL.
 See image for reference.

 ![](assets/GDRIVE_ROOT_FOLDER.png)